Klarna's Valuation Tops 140 Billion Kronor Ahead of NYSE Debut

 Klarna becomes with this valuation one of the largest stock exchange listings on Wall Street so far this year.

-The listed American competitors Affirm and Paypal are currently roughly twice and five times as highly valued, respectively.
+But the listed American competitors Affirm and Paypal are currently approximately twice and five times as highly valued, respectively.

 The valuation plummeted in the new share issue

-It can also be compared to the Swedish major banks - which in several business areas are challenged by Klarna and other so-called fintech companies - whose valuations are currently around 240-360 billion each.
+One can also compare with the Swedish major banks – which in several business areas are challenged by Klarna and other so-called fintech companies – whose valuations are currently around 240-360 billion each.

 Klarna has historically, when the company has taken in new capital in new share issues, been valued significantly higher.
-In the spring of 2021, the valuation was up to 45.6 billion dollars, which according to the then current exchange rate corresponded to 485 billion kronor.
+In the spring of 2021, the valuation was up at $45.6 billion, which according to the then current exchange rate corresponded to 485 billion kronor.
 In a new share issue just over a year later, the valuation plummeted to 71.5 billion kronor.

 Turnover lifted in the second quarter

-The buy-now-pay-later company was founded in 2005 by a Swedish entrepreneurial trio - CEO Sebastian Siemiatkowski together with Victor Jacobsson and Niklas Adalberth - but then with the name Kreditor Europe AB.
+The buy-now-pay-later company was founded in 2005 by a Swedish entrepreneur trio – CEO Sebastian Siemiatkowski together with Victor Jacobsson and Niklas Adalberth – but then with the name Kreditor Europe AB.

 Turnover lifted in the second quarter this year to 7.9 billion kronor, which gave an adjusted operating result of 278 million.
 But the net result was a loss.